 • Excessive sweating.

-Difficulty or delayed bowel movements often indicate inflammation in the gallbladder or calculi in the organ.
-If you experience these symptoms, you should visit a gastroenterologist or hepatologist.
-The doctor will conduct an examination, establish an accurate diagnosis and prescribe a competent treatment.
-If the gallbladder is asymptomatic, the patient should periodically undergo a prophylactic ultrasound scan.
+Difficult or delayed bowel movements often indicate inflammation in the gallbladder or stones in the organ.
+If such symptoms occur, you should visit a gastroenetrologist or hepatologist.
+The doctor will conduct an examination, establish an accurate diagnosis and prescribe competent treatment.
+With asymptomatic flexion of the gallbladder, the patient should periodically undergo preventive ultrasound.

 Curvature of the gallbladder in children

-Deformation of the gallbladder in a child is common, especially among adolescents.
-Long-term congestion, active growth of the body provoke an inflammatory reaction.
-The trigger for the curvature of the gallbladder is a biliary tract dyskinesia (biliary tract dyskinesia) or calculus in the biliary system.
+Deformation of the gallbladder in a child is a common phenomenon, especially among adolescents.
+Prolonged stagnation and active growth of the body provoke inflammatory reaction.
+The trigger for curvature of the gallbladder is JVP (dyskinesia biliary tract) or the formation of stones in the biliary system.

-If we exclude congenital pathology, then IDD in children occurs for the following reasons:
+If we exclude congenital pathology, then CVD in children occurs for the following reasons:

 • Inflammation of the digestive organs.